Optimal-Learning-Lab/mofacts_config/specTemplate.md

 15. Practice for 5 trials

 ### Part C
+1. Do about 5 minutes of practice in the second chapter

+### Part D
-1. Login to test link: https://staging.optimallearning.org/signInSouthwest?showTestLogins=true the same way as before
+1. Login to test link: https://staging.optimallearning.org/signinsouthwest?showTestLogins=true&showDialogueHints=true the same way as before
 7. Select survey link
 8. Complete survey